 This course addresses the role of technology and information systems in supply chains.
-It addresses ERP concepts, E-business platform, documentation and tracking systems, warehouse management systems, transportation management systems, and supply chain software capabilities Prerequisite: SWS-351, SCM-310
+It addresses ERP

+SCM-310

-SCM 403 Supply Chain Modeling & Simulation
+Supply Chain Modeling & Simulation SCM 403

 The course will introduce object oriented simulation, which can be used to evaluate operations and supply chain management strategies.
 A simulation software will be used to model operations and supply chains, simulate the model, conduct scenario and risk analysis, to make more efficient and effective management decisions.
 Prerequisite: SCM-310, MGT-361